dhemmat/i-ify/README.md

 # I::Ify

-TODO: Write a gem description
+I-ify is a very simple gem for converting regular text into kidspeak, substituting all vowels with "i"s.

 ## Installation